·Research

 Adversarial probingDirect: rules can be read, rule sets often public, evasion is syntactic transformationIndirect: boundary must be reconstructed through query interaction, cost scales with dimensionality

 Table 1.
 Heuristic detection and learned-model architecture compared across the axes that matter for monitoring inference-time generative systems.
 Heuristics dominate on latency, interpretability, auditability, and fail-closed enforceability.
 Learned models dominate on the axes that bear on contextual legitimacy: representation, context aggregation, decision-boundary shape, generalization, and adaptivity.
-The two families have largely non-overlapping advantages and a viable monitor will compose them.

 4. The properties of inference-time generative systems